wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

   we limit use of TypeScript features that require TypeScript code generation, notably attributes like 'public' or 'readonly' on class constructor function parameters.
 See [commit](https://github.com/wgsl-tooling-wg/wesl-js/tree/cd8dcc3c49fc0fa96174126980cd7e8127b6a073).

+### wesl-tooling types
+- We currently don't build or publish the wesl-tooling package since it's only used by internal tools.
+- This causes a little complication in the wesl-plugin build because wesl-plugin wants to publish one of the types from wesl-tooling, and tsdown bundler wants to use d.ts files for types.
+  - see wesl-plugin/tsconfig.json and wesl-plugin/tsdown.config.ts